 Anne’s Got Grit.

 Not only does she work hard, but she also studies hard.
 Anne doesn’t have all the resources our kids have today, yet it doesn’t stop her from being the best in her class.
 She uses the books and advice given to her by her teachers, she attends extra classes and she studies for her tests.
-Yes, her school is smaller than an average classroom today and the material she is expected to cover is significantly different than that of today’s students, but nonetheless, she uses what little resources she has to become an independant woman.
+Yes, her school is smaller than an average classroom today and the material she is expected to cover is significantly different than that of today’s students, but nonetheless, she uses what little resources she has to become an independent woman.
 And that’s exactly what I want my daughter to learn – use what you resources you have to further your education and eventually financial independence.

 Anne is Not Afraid of Doing a Man’s Job.

 Anne not only helps Marilla around the house, but she also helps Matthew around the farm.
 As we know, Matthew wanted a boy to help him around the farm, but he got Anne.
 Anne is not afraid to get her hands dirty.
 She breaks the boundaries of traditional male / female roles.
 Through that Anne shows that girls can do anything boys can do.
 Isn’t that something we, as moms, are trying to tell our girls today?
-If Anne broke out of that mold during her time, it surely encourages our girls to do the same in our times.
+If Anne broke out of that mould during her time, it surely encourages our girls to do the same in our times.

 Anne Has a Wonderful Imagination.